Instructions to Author

 - Authors should take note of the limitations set by the size and layout of the journal.
 Large tables should be avoided.

-- Each table should be typed on a separate page of the manuscript.
-All captions to tables should be typed together in lower-case.
+- Each table should be typed immediately after the paragraph in which the table was mentioned.
+All captions to tables should be typed together in sentence case.

 - Each table should be provided with a brief and self-explanatory title.